 Tuck and Robin Lakes is a 13.6 mile moderately trafficked out and back trail located near Roslyn, Washington that features a lake and is rated as difficult.
-The trail is primarily used for hiking, camping, and fishing and is accessible from August until October.
+The trail offers a number of activity options and is best used from August until October.

 Take I-90 East to the Roslyn/Salmon La Sac exit (Exit 80).
 Turn Left off the exit and head North for 2.8 miles to T-junction.
 Turn Left onto Highway 903 North.
 Continue following 903 North through Roslyn and Ronald and along Cle Elum Lake, 16.5 miles to pavement end.
 The road forks here; take the Right fork and continue another 12.4 miles on Forest Road 4330 to the Deception Pass trailhead at road's end.
 The road crosses 2 streams, which run high early in the season.
 If you don't have a high clearance vehicle, consider parking and fording the creeks on your walk or bike ride up the road to the trailhead.